adafruit/nprone-cli/README.md

 ## Usage

-Sign into the [NPR Dev Console](http://dev.npr.org/), create a new app, and use your App ID & Secret to authorize the CLI.
+Sign into the [NPR Dev Console](http://dev.npr.org/), create a new app, and record your App ID & Secret.
+To authorize the CLI sign into [NPR Activate Console](http://www.npr.org/oauth2/device/activate) and provide the recorded information.
 The audio player will save your authorization and begin playing.

 ```
 $ npr-one